Chicken Marsala

 Step-by-Step Instructions:

-Pour the flour into a shallow dish.
-Lightly coat each chicken piece in flour, shaking off any extra.
-This helps create a nice crust when cooking.
+Spread the flour on a shallow plate.
+Lightly coat each chicken breast in the flour and shake off the extra.
+This gives the chicken a nice light crust.

 Heat 2 tablespoons of olive oil or butter in a large skillet over medium-high heat.
-Add the chicken and cook for 4–5 minutes on each side until golden brown and cooked through.
-If needed, cook in batches.
-Remove chicken and keep warm.
+Add the chicken breasts and cook until golden brown and cooked through, about 4-5 minutes on each side.
+Remove the chicken from the pan and set aside.

 Can I Use Frozen Chicken for This Recipe?